Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 The Pricing Analytics Pre-Configured Solution (PCS) consists of a set of tools to help set prices for wholesale and retail products based on transaction records of past sales.
-It is made up of Azure Cloud and Office components.
+It is made up of Azure Cloud and Microsoft Office components.
 The solution targets mid-size companies with small pricing teams who lack extensive data science support for complex pricing models and data flows.

 This document explain technical details of the solution architecture, configuration and customization.
 The accompanying [User Guide](../User%20Guide/UserGuide.md) will help you understand the economic model and how the solution is intended to be used.
+We will describe how to modify the solution below.

 ### Suitable and unsuitable applications

-We recommend this solution for retail-like contexts where each customer segment faces the same posted price.
+We recommend this solution where each customer segment faces the same posted price,typical of retail businesses.
+The data necessary doesn't need to track the customer identity.
-The customer id may or may not be known at the time of the sale.
-The solution is unsuitable when the majority of transactions have prices negotiated individually.
+Conversely, the solution is unsuitable when the majority of transactions have prices negotiated for individual customers.

 ## Architecture